- Women's Health»

 Rusia U, Madan N, Agarwal N, Sikka M, Sood S. Effect of maternal

-iron deficiency anaemia on foetal outcome.
+iron deficiency anemia on fetal outcome.
 Indian J Pathol

 Preziosi P, Prual A, Galan P, Daouda H, Boureima H, Hercberg S.